Here are all the ways volunteers, families and ordinary citizens are helping maintain national parks during the shutdown

 Because of snow and other weather conditions, the truck with supplies has to be moved around the park, but Yager said he will update the organization's Facebook page with the truck's location.

-The Ahmadiyya Muslim Youth Association Crew
+The Ahmadiyya Muslim Youth Association

 "I hope it shows that we're not here just to talk about Islam the whole time," Salaam Bhatti said.
 "We're here to be part of America."